zilinbian56/BayesianNet-TID/README.md

 ## Data Description

-The dataset used in this project includes traffic incident records with various attributes.
-The main target variable is 'Incident Duration'.
+The dataset used in this project includes traffic incident records within New York City with various attributes.
+The main target variable is 'Duration (min)'.
 The independent variables that influence the duration include:

-1. `Incident Type`: Type of incident, such as an accident, roadwork, or breakdown.
+1. `Direction`: Direction of the incident, 0: both directions, 1: east, 2: west, 3: south, 4: north, 5: no information.

-2. `Time of Day`: The time when the incident occurred, divided into various time intervals.
+2. `County`: The county where the incident occurred, 0: Manhattan, 1: Kings, 2: Queens, 3: Bronx, 4: Richmond.

-3. `Weather Condition`: The weather condition during the incident.
+3. `Year`: The year of the incident.

-4. `Road Type`: Type of road where the incident occurred, such as highway, arterial road, etc.
+4. `TOD`: Time of day (peak hour or off-peak) when the incident occurred, 0: off-peak, 1: peak hour.

-5. `Day of the Week`: The day of the week when the incident occurred.
+5. `PeakHour`: The day of the week when the incident occurred.

+6. `DayofWeek`: The day when the incident occurred, 0: weekday, 1: weekend.

+7. `MonthofYear`: The season of month when the incident occurred, 0: psring and fall, 1: summer, 2: winter.

+8. `Injury involved`: Whether there is injury involved in the incident, 0: no history, 1: injuries involved.

+9. `Truck involved`: Whether there is truck involved in the incident, 0: no history, 1: heavy vehicle involved.

+10. `Lane Closure Type`: How many travel lanes closed due to the incident, 0: zerao travel lane, 1: one travel lane, 2: more than two travel lanes, 3: all travel lanes.

+12. `Fire involved`: Whether there is fire involved in the incident, 0: no history, 1: fire involved.

 Each record in the dataset represents a unique traffic incident.

-**NOTE**: Ensure your data is clean and properly formatted before using it with Bayesian Networks.
-Missing or inconsistent data can lead to inaccurate predictions.

 ## Process of using Bayesian Networks for TID Prediction